FortinetCloudCSE/k8s-201-workshop/content/02K8sSecurity/Task1_1_Introduction_to_Kubernetes_Security.md

 {{% /notice %}}

 {{% notice style="info" %}}
-In above cFOS yaml, runAsUser=0, AllowPriviledgeEscalation=false, priviledged=false can be removed as they are the default setting for securityContent.
+In above cFOS yaml, runAsUser=0, AllowPriviledgeEscalation=false, priviledged=false can be removed as they are the default setting for securityContent in current version of AKS or self-managed k8s.
 {{% /notice %}}

 - Answer